Audience: Franklin University Faculty and Staff that have been granted permission to access work resources using their University computer off-campus.

 What about my desk phone?

-For users that have a university issued mobile phone, or receive financial reimbursement for their cell phone, please forward all calls from your desk phone to your mobile phone.
+For users that have a university issued mobile phone, or receive financial reimbursement for their cell phone, you may wish to forward all calls from your desk phone to your mobile phone.
 Click here for training.

-If your role requires that you routinely make or receive outside calls (such as Student Financial Services, the Call Center, and Admissions), a virtual phone is best.
+If your role requires that you routinely make or receive outside calls, a virtual phone is best.
 Click here for more information.

 For all other users, please leave an outgoing message on your mailbox indicating that you are working remotely and an email or an appointment are the best options for contact.